The Scottish Social Housing Charter

 The Scottish Social Housing Charter sets the standards and outcomes that all social landlords should aim to achieve when performing their housing activities.

-Scottish Ministers conducted a long consultation with tenants, residents, social landlords, homeless people, the Scottish Housing Regulator and other stakeholders before submitting the Charter to the Scottish Government for approval.
+It was developed in consultation with tenants, residents, social landlords, homeless people, the Scottish Housing Regulator and other stakeholders and approved by the Scottish Government.

-The Charter will help to improve the quality and value of services that social landlords provide for their tenants and other customers.
+The Charter aims to help improve the quality and value of services that social landlords provide for their tenants and other customers.

-- Providing tenants and other customers with a clear statement of what they can expect from Caledonia Council in terms of the Housing service it delivers.
+- Providing tenants and other customers with a clear statement of what they can expect in terms of housing services.

-- Concentrating the Associations efforts on achieving the outcomes that matter to tenants and other customers.
+- Concentrating landlord's efforts on achieving the outcomes that matter to tenants and other customers.